denten-books/plain-text/main.md

 to estrangement is familiarization, but which it becomes possible to bring ghosts out of the shadows and into the revealing light.
-I want to foreshadow now what will become the punchline of this chapter later: namely that the ghost in the machine cannot be reduced to some vague notions of value--these are merely a distraction that lies plainly upon the surface.
+I want to foreshadow now what will become the punchline of this chapter later: namely that the ghost in the machine cannot be reduced to some vague notions of value---these are merely a distraction that lies plainly upon the surface.
 The conspicuous ghostly apparition (indicating the absence of a living subject) is agency itself, which, for now, necrotically attaches itself to dead things like